thedarkwriter/courseware-lms-content/courses/published/the_puppet_exec_resource_type.md

 </pre>

 The exec will only be triggered if the file changes.
-Alternatively, the same relationship would be specified the other way:
+Alternatively, the same relationship could be specified the other way:

 <pre>
 file {'/etc/webapp/settings.conf':